 It’s hard to let go of toys.
-Families save them for the siblings, while continuing to acquire new ones.
-It’s hard too for the grown ups to let go also because of how much money was spent, or how much trouble it was to find that “must-have” toys.
+Families save them for the siblings while continuing to acquire new ones.
+It’s hard too for the grown-ups to let go also because of how much money was spent, or how much trouble it was to find that “must-have” toys.

 Certain toys have sentimental values, although only a rare few are truly special.
-Most items are kept out of guilt because they were gifts from a family members.
+Most items are kept out of guilt because they were gifts from family members.
 The fear of not wanting to upset our children (or the gift-givers) if we want to downsize their collection have created some sneaky parents too.

 3. Items that encourages poor values

 Many toys with loud noises and flashing lights are designed to attract attention, but most don’t allow for deeper, more imaginative play.
-(This is true even for some toys that claim to be educational) As a result, children get bored quickly and want new toy to ease that desire for stimulation.
+(This is true even for some toys that claim to be educational) As a result, children get bored quickly and want a new toy to ease that desire for stimulation.

 “Collect-them-all” type of toy is another example that entices children to believe more is better, newer is better.
-This is a parent’s nightmare to keep track of every piece, and needing to replace the ones that go missing.
+This is a parent’s nightmare to keep track of every piece, and need to replace the ones that go missing.

 Believe it or not, children are quite reasonable if something is explained in a way that they can understand.
-If all they see is your frustration and anger, then they will do as told only to avoid punishment, or fear of upsetting you.
+If all they see is your frustration and anger, then they will do as told only to avoid punishment or fear of upsetting you.
 Cleaning up becomes about control, and pleasing someone else, which doesn’t really teach them anything about being responsible and independent.